amiteshnagarkar/Strategy-Analytics-WebScraper/README.md

 ### Prerequisites

-Make sure you have installed all of the following prerequisites on your development machine.
+Make sure you have the following prerequisites on your development machine.
 * Python3, Pip, Git, Chrome Browser.
 I would also recommend using a virtual env.
+* The Chromedriver used is available in the repository in driver folder.
+The scripts assumes the driver is available in this current folder.

 ### Installation

-How to run the two scripts:
+How to run the two scripts (Please note: the .csv and graph are generated in the current directory and the images are generated in the images directory):

 1. Clone the repo
    ```sh